prasannals/learning_purescript/2_GuideThroughTheBook/0_ConceptChunks/3_adt/README.md

 -- DataCons is the name of the data constructor
 -- Param is any argument.
 Arguments can be any primitive type, records, arrays and even other ADTs/newtypes.
 ```

+Why have newtypes?
+* newtypes only exist at compile type.
+They help in compile time type checking.
+* They are replaced by whatever they represent (the "Param") at runtime.
+So, no runtime performance overhead is incurred.
+* Allow us to attach different behaviour to a type without runtime overhead.